Skip to main content

 Can I change my mind later?

 Yes.
-People in the UK change career an average of 5–7 times.
+People change career an average of 5–7 times.
 Apprenticeships, foundation degrees and conversion courses all let you switch direction in your 20s.
 Picking a first step that pays you something is rarely a wrong move.

 Not sure which route fits?